cgouin00/cgouin00.github.io/README.md

 # cgouin00.github.io

 This is sort of a pseudo-highlights quasi resume.
-Althoug it is not in any way complete, it's more tailored towards the areas that I hope to go further in.
+Although it is not in any way complete, it's more tailored towards the areas that I hope to go further in.
 ( Being building automation and controls. )